 About the Research

-In order to understand what young people are feeling and experiencing, we talked to a lot of teens and young adults, ages thirteen to twenty-one (1,154 of them, to be exact).
+In order to understand what young people are feeling and experiencing, we talked to a lot of teens and young adults, ages thirteen to twenty-one (1,154 of them, to be exact) who own a cellphone or smartphone and have access to a PC or tablet.
 The group we interviewed comes from across the United States and was randomly selected to represent the whole population of thirteen- to twenty-one-year-old Americans.
+The survey was conducted between June 26 and July 11, 2019 and has a margin of error of ±2.7 percent at the 95 percent confidence level.

 Barna Research is a private, non-partisan, for-profit organization under the umbrella of the Issachar Companies.
 Located in Ventura, California, Barna Group has been conducting and analyzing primary research to understand cultural trends related to values, beliefs, attitudes and behaviors since 1984.